crshnbrn66/SccmUtilities/examples/README.md

 - CopySMSclient.ps1 -
   Copying the Sms client to destination using the system to be installed on to do the copy.
 - callTaskSequence.ps1 -
-  Calls a task sequence that will patch a machien with the appropriate patches for a collection
+  Calls a task sequence that will patch a machine with the appropriate patches for a collection